Greater-London-Authority/ldn-viz-tools/.changeset/silly-cherries-wave.md

 "@ldn-viz/tables": minor
 ---

-add padding to images downloaded by download png buttons
+FIXED: add padding to images of charts or tables downloaded in png format using ImageDownloadButton